SonamDobriyal1/objectdetection/README.md

 - **Custom Training:** Train the model using your dataset for specific object detection needs.

 ## Model Information
-- Uses a deep learning-based architecture (YOLO, SSD, or Faster R-CNN)
+- Uses a deep learning-based architecture
-- Pre-trained on COCO dataset (or a custom dataset)
+- Pre-trained on COCO dataset
 - Outputs bounding boxes, class labels, and confidence scores

 ## Dataset